EnglishEnglish

 • buzzing in one device enclosure

-• weird readings on a cheap meter
+• odd readings on a cheap meter

 • more noise in control signals than expected